arvindtelharkar1992/Automated-Server-Provisioning/README.md

 node1 ansible_ssh_host="IP_ADDRESS_OF_EC2_INSTANCE" ansible_ssh_user=ec2-user ansible_ssh_private_key_file=AssignmentKey.pem
 -  Here, AssignmentKey.pem is the name of the pem file which is used for authentication while sshing into the EC2 instance.

+# Ansible-playbook
+- Once the 2 servers are up, the .yml was created which consisted of the task of installing a simple nginx webserver on each of the 2 instances.
+- The following command can be run to deploy nginx webserver on both the servers:
+  $ansible-playbook -i inventory playbook.yml
+- After executing the above command, the browser can be opened and checked to see if the nginx webserver is installed on both the servers.
+There are indicative results which show whether the nginx webserver is installed properly or not.
+The screencast shows an illustration of the same.

 # Link to Summary about AWS EC2:
 [AWS EC2 Summary](Amazon_Elastic_Computer Cloud.md)